-Our foodbank was originally founded by Daphine Aikens, with local churches (with particular thanks to ChristChurch Fulham and St Matthew’s Church Wandsworth Bridge Road during the early stages) and a small team of people who also had a heart for vulnerable people in our community (Thank you Andy, Elizabeth, Charlie and Stuart!) in 2010.
-Since officially becoming an independent Charity in 2013, we continue to be led by Daphine and a Board of Trustees.
+Our foodbank was originally founded by Daphine Aikens and a small team of people who also had a heart for vulnerable people in our community (Thank you Andy, Elizabeth, Charlie and Stuart!) in 2010.

-With the support of local churches and the wider community, we opened our doors for the first time in Fulham, in June 2010.
-Little did we know how busy we would become.
-In October 2012 we launched our second Foodbank Centre at St Simon’s Church on Rockley Road, and our third Centre in February 2016 at 75 Bloemfontein Road.
-We refer to our third Centre as ‘The Hub @ 75’.
-We are now open six times a week to people who’ve been referred to us.
+With the support of local churches and the wider community, we opened our doors for the first time in Fulham, in June 2010, not knowing how busy we would become.
+In October 2012 we launched our second Foodbank Centre at St Simon’s Church on Rockley Road.
+We now have sessions at 4 venues, 8 times a week, Monday to Saturday for people who’ve been referred to us.

 During the winter months, we normally have a range of good quality, clean, second-hand coats available, and other clothing items may also be available too – please ask!

-We are pleased that we are also able to offer support from one of our two Citizen’s Advice professionals, who are on hand during each foodbank opening session (Mondays to Fridays and on alternate Saturdays) to meet with clients to try and help resolve any underlying issues which have led to a foodbank referral.
+We are pleased that we are also able to offer support from Citizen’s Advice at most of our sessions and we have funding for a caseworker who will support Foodbank users with advice and follow up work in areas such as Benefits, Debt, Housing, Employment and Immigration.
+This is integral to our goal to try and help resolve any underlying issues which have led to a foodbank referral.

 In addition we have other organisations represented at our sessions including H&F Law Centre solicitors and Green Doctors offering energy efficiency advice and home visits.